aristanetworks/anta/docs/advanced_usages/scaling.md

     export ANTA_POOL_TIMEOUT=None
     ```

     This is **very** important for large fabrics.
 Setting appropriate timeouts for each operation type prevents test failures while maintaining proper error detection.
-The `ANTA_POOL_TIMEOUT=None` setting is crucial for large-scale deployments because:
+The `ANTA_POOL_TIMEOUT=None` default setting is crucial for large-scale deployments because:

       - ANTA launches multiple test coroutines simultaneously (up to `ANTA_MAX_CONCURRENCY`)
       - With thousands of tests, not all can acquire a connection immediately
       - The connection pool queues requests when all connections are in use
-      - Without `ANTA_POOL_TIMEOUT=None`, requests might fail if they can't get a connection within the default 30-second global timeout
+      - Without `ANTA_POOL_TIMEOUT=None`, requests might fail if they can't get a connection within the specified timeout
       - Setting it to `None` allows the connection pool to manage request queuing naturally

 2. Adjust concurrency based on test count and system resources: